 2. Double Delights ‘Wedding Gown’

-The Double Delights™ series ‘Wedding Gown’ has a flattened “corymb” flower head with a double ring of impressive blossoms surrounding a double-bud center.
+Part of the H. macrophylla Double Delights™ series, ‘Wedding Gown’ has a flattened “corymb” flower head with a double ring of impressive blossoms surrounding a double-bud center.

 Suitable for Zones 5 to 9, it’s a compact two to three feet tall at maturity, making it a suitable candidate for large container gardening.